planetfederal/qgis-webappbuilder-plugin/docs/source/usage.rst

    * - Add permalink functionality
      - Creates URLs with map current Zoom/Extent information allowing the user to share a link with an exact position.
    * - App view CRS
      - The CRS of the finished map.
-Default is ``EPSG:3857`` (Web Mercator).
-Can be set to other CRS by clicking the :guilabel:Edit link.
+The default is ``EPSG:3857`` (Web Mercator).
+       Can be set to other CRS by clicking the :guilabel:`Edit link`.
    * - Extent
      - The extent of the map.
 There are two options: :guilabel:`Canvas extent`, which uses the current state of the QGIS canvas, or :guilabel:`Fit to Layers extent`, which will calculate the extent based on the union of all the layers in the project.
    * - Group base layers